Viola tricolor: A Midsummer Night's Dream

 The love-in-idleness was originally a white flower, struck by one of Cupid's arrows, which turned it purple and gave it its magic love potion.
 When dripped onto someone's eyelids this love potion causes an individual to fall madly in love with the next person they see.
 In A Midsummer Night's Dream, William Shakespeare uses this flower as a plot device to introduce the comical disturbance and chaos of love, but also to highlight the irrationality of romantic love.
 Here love is depicted as a sort of benevolent affliction.
 Shakespeare presents love to be something contradicting to one's normal feelings and ideas.
 However he also depicts the fact that those can lead to foolish and hurtful things and present the idea that love can also end in tragedy.
 The play shows that love can be a source of comedy as easily as of tragedy and therefore show that the power that the love potion from the Love-in-idleness inherits is beyond the comprehension of the fairies and mortals.
-In the end, the love-in-idleness nectar is used to restore all romances in the play to their original states (including Demetrius' prior affections for Helena before he turned to Hermia.)
+In the end, the love-in-idleness nectar is used to restore all romances in the play to their original states (including Demetrius's prior affections for Helena before he turned to Hermia.)

 The effects of the love-in-idleness can be very dramatic and tragic, no matter if the intentions were right.
 The play reaches its point at which Demetrius and Lysander are trying to kill one another.
 Although Hermia and Helena are not trying to kill one another, they are suffering from the rejection of their lovers and from considerable verbal abuse.
 However, this still happens at a very comical level, for the lovers are not aware of their situation.
 The more they try to present the dramatic side of love, the hate, jealousy and anger, the less they become serious, and so their anger turns unreal.
 In the end, love is not denied and the lovers are reunited.
 Nevertheless, Shakespeare ends the lovers' story as a comedy, with the inclusion of several tragic and dramatic moments.
-This is supposed to show that love can be a source of comedy as easily as of tragedy, and therefore show that the power that the love potion from the Love-in-idleness inherits is beyond the comprehension of fairies and mortals alike.
+This is supposed to show that love can be a source of comedy as easily as of tragedy, and therefore show that the power that the love potion from the love-in-idleness inherits is beyond the comprehension of fairies and mortals alike.